The Mpemba effect in the Descartes protocol: A time-delayed Newton's law of cooling approach: The Descartes protocol for the direct Mpemba effect

-Notably, with the definitions in Eqs.~\eqref{theta} and \eqref{23}, the difference function obtained from the two-reservoir protocol illustrated in Fig.~\ref{fig0}(a) coincides exactly with twice the difference function of the Descartes protocol for the special case $\ww=1/2$.
-Consequently, the results on the Mpemba effect reported in Refs.~\cite{S24,S25} are recovered as a particular limit of the present analysis when $\ww=1/2$.
+Notably, with the definitions in equations~\eqref{theta} and \eqref{23}, the difference function obtained from the two-reservoir protocol illustrated in figure~\ref{fig0}(a) coincides exactly with twice the difference function of the Descartes protocol for the special case $\ww=1/2$.
+Consequently, the results on the Mpemba effect reported in \cite{S24,S25} are recovered as a particular limit of the present analysis when $\ww=1/2$.